Coutts: Angela Burdett-Coutts

-The Panic of 1890 forced the bank to change from a partnership to an unlimited liability company in 1892.
+A recession towards the end of the 19th century, known as the Panic of 1890, forced the bank to change from a partnership to an unlimited liability company in 1892.
 At that time, limited liability was seen by depositors as risky.
 As a partnership, the Coutts family would have been personally liable to any depositor for their bank deposit in a crisis, but there was no crisis.
 Despite this, there was little change in the organisation; the working partners were divided between managing and junior managing partners.

 Further expansion

 In 1904, the bank moved to its current premises at 440, The Strand.
 In 1914, Coutts took over the bank of Robarts, Lubbock & Co. in the city, obtaining a branch office and a clearing house seat in the process.

 In 1919, Coutts merged with the National Provincial & Union Bank of England but retaining the Coutts & Co. name and board of directors.

 Throughout the 20th century, Coutts opened more branches.
 The first West End branch outside 440 Strand was opened in 1921 in Park Lane.
 Further London branches were opened in the West End (1921), Cavendish Square (1927), Sloane Street (1929), Mayfair (1932), London Wall (1962), Brompton Road (1975), and Kensington (1978).

 In 1961 the Bank first moved outside the capital, opening a branch at Eton, followed by a branch in Bristol in 1976.

 In 1969, National Provincial Bank merged with Westminster Bank to form National Westminster Bank.

 Coutts embraced modern technology, becoming one of the first banks to bring in machine-posted ledgers at the end of the 1920s.
 In 1963 it was the first British bank to have a fully computerised accounting system.

 Between 1974 and 1978, Coutts' Strand headquarters were redeveloped by Frederick Gibberd and Partners.

 Francis Burdett Coutts's great grandson, Sir David Burdett Money-Coutts, became chairman in 1976, retiring in 1993, leaving his cousin Crispin Money-Coutts (heir to the title of Baron Latymer) as the last remaining Coutts name until his resignation.

 Coutts gained international representation in 1987, establishing its operations in Geneva.
 The Coutts Group was formed in 1990, bringing together Handelsbank NatWest and NatWest International Trust to give the bank opportunities in more jurisdictions.
 The origins of the Swiss business can be traced to 1930, when the Bank für Industrie und Unternehmungen was founded in Zurich.
 This became Handelsbank in 1953, Handelsbank NatWest, upon acquisition in 1975 and Coutts Bank (Switzerland) in 1997.